LHETHA/LHETHA/README.md

 ### Skills: Python | Project Management | Autonomy | Teaching and Studying

 - 🔭 I’m currently learning specific Python libraries like scapy, socket, pyshark, httpx, argparse, and fabric.
-- 🌱 I’m dealing with Rust and Java fundamentals at the moment.
+- 🌱 I’m dealing with OOP in Java and fundamentals in Rust at the moment.
-- 📫 How to reach me: DM via Reddit or Discord.
-Contributions to my public repos are appreciated.

 ### <p align="left">My GitHub Stats:</p> <p align="center">